-When appropriately suited, we work closely with our Mohs' micrographic surgeon who specializes in unique surgical techniques used in the eradication of skin cancer.
-Using this procedure, malignant skin lesions are removed in thin pie-shaped pieces and examined immediately under a microscope to determine if all malignant tissue was removed.
+When appropriately suited, we work closely with our Mohs' micrographic surgeon who specializes in unique surgical techniques used in the removal of skin cancer.
+Using this procedure, cancerous areas on the skin are removed in thin pie-shaped pieces and examined immediately under a microscope to determine if all cancerous tissue was removed.
 This allows the surgeon to know right away whether or not treatment was successful when removing a tumor.

 Ochsner Dermatology specialists treat the following oncologic conditions when affecting the skin and surrounding tissues: